corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 ### Test the sample CorDapp using Swagger UI

-In Corda 4, testing your own CorDapp with Swagger UI added a significant amount of work to your project as you'd have to build your own Spring application to use this tool.
-However, the Corda 5 Developer Preview comes with built-in HTTP-RPC.
-This allows you to quickly get Swagger UI up and running, which helps you to test and interact with your APIs visually.
-Follow these steps to start testing:
+In Corda 4, you needed to build your own Spring application to test a CorDapp with Swagger UI.
+The Corda 5 Developer Preview comes with built-in HTTP-RPC.
+This lets you get Swagger UI up and running quickly, so you can test and interact with your APIs visually.

 1. Using the ports you noted when deploying the CorDapp, visit each node's Swagger UI URL:

 `https://localhost:<port>/api/v1/swagger`

-2. Click the button in the top-right corner to log in.
-Use the following usernames and passwords for each node:
+2. Log in.
+Use these usernames and passwords for each node:

 {{< table >}}
 | Planet | Username    | Password   |